V-Pranathi/FPU_PICORV32/README.md

 ## Systolic Array

-The systolic array used for matrix multiplication of 3x3 matrices of integer data types have inputs A3x3, and B3x3.
+The systolic array used for matrix multiplication of 3x3 matrices of integer data types has inputs A3x3, and B3x3.

 The whole process process takes 8 clock cycles of duration, In which each row of the Matrix A is passed to a00 , a10, and a20 and the first column of Matrix B is passed to b00 , b01, and b02.
 The second row of the Matrix A is passed to a10 , a20, and a30, and the second column of the Matrix B is passed to b01 , b02 , and b03 respectively.
 Similarly, The third of row of the Matrix A is passed to a20 , a30 , and a40, and the third column of the Matrix B is passed to b02 , b03 and b04 respectively in the first consecutive clock cycles.Other values remains as zero.